tiqi-group/supervisor-win/docs/introduction.rst

 --------

-Supervisor is a client/server system that allows its users to control a number of processes on UNIX-like operating systems.
+Supervisor is a client/server system that allows its users to control a number of processes on WINDOWS operating systems.
 It was inspired by the following:

 Convenience